aardappel/lobster/docs/source/implementation.md

     different rendering system.
 You can turn Lobster into a console-only language in one step by simply removing the engine folder from the project.

-You can always run Lobster with the `-r` option to get an overview of all functions currently added to the system (the current list is [here](builtin_functions_reference.html)).
+You can always run Lobster with the `--gen-builtins-html` option to get an overview of all functions currently added to the system (the current list is [here](builtin_functions_reference.html)).
 To add/remove functionality is generally as easy as adding/removing the corresponding `.cpp` file.